wildlarva/mcdecoder/src_docs/dev_design.rst

     Package                       Description
     ============================= ==========================================================
     mcdecoder                     This project
-    pytest                        Used to test mcdecoder
+    pytest                        Used for unit tests for mcdecoder pytest-cov                    Used to measure code coverage of unit tests Behave                        Used for feature tests for mcdecoder Bundler                       Used to fix the version of Cucumber.
-    Bundler                       Used to fix the version of Cucumber Cucumber                      Used to test generated decoders
+                                  Cucumber-Cpp requires Cucumber v2.0
-    Conan                         Used to manage packages of C/C++ Cucumber-Cpp                  Used to test generated decoders in C/C++ Google Test                   Used to test generated decoders in C/C++ Sphinx                        Used to build documents
+    Cucumber                      Used for feature tests for generated decoders Conan                         Used to manage packages of C/C++ Cucumber-Cpp                  Used for feature tests for generated decoders in C/C++ Google Test                   Provides testing functionalities to Cucumber-Cpp Sphinx                        Used to build documents
     sphinx-argparse               Used to build documents about command line options Sphinx JSON Schema            Used to build documents about the schema of MC description